-61 People and Their World: The Creative Process (3) CSU
+61 People and Their World: The Creative Process (3) CSU Lecture, 3 hours.

-Involves the student in a study of the individual and society which will emphasize mans creative processes.
-Surveys mans creativity as expressed in myths and dreams and explores works of art and literature to discover the range of mans creative instinct.
-The approach is interdisciplinary involving a presentation made up of the following disciplines: art, music, literature, psychology, drama, philosophy, and history.
+Involves the student in a study of the individual and society which will emphasize Humanities processes.
+Surveys man's creativity as expressed in myths and dreams and explores works of art and literature to discover the range of man's creative instinct.
+The approach is interdisciplinary involving a presentation made up of the following disciplines: art, literature, psychology, drama and history.